Interpretation of the COMPASS Score

 The COMPASS is an untimed test that gauges your ability to understand college level courses.
 It is a computer adaptive test, and is not a pass/fail test.
 Most colleges in the US use this test to understand whether students are college-ready, or if they need to take some preliminary courses to make the best use of the courses they attend.

-The scoring in the COMPASS is computer adaptive, and so the score you achieve is not dependent on the number of questions you answer.
+The scoring scheme is computer adaptive, and so the score you achieve is not dependent on the number of questions you answer.
 The test will administer difficult questions if you consistently answer correctly.
 It will automatically put you through easier questions if you are not able to answer correctly.
 Thus, even the number of questions on the test varies from person to person.

 Section 1: General Information and Student Background

 This section contains information such as the name of the student, the date and place of test and the answers provided by the student before administering the test such as GPA and high school background.
-This information is used so that colleges know how recent the score sheet is, and if a retest of the COMPASS is required.
-The criteria usually is that a COMPASS score is valid for two years.
+This information is used so that colleges know how recent the score sheet is, and if a retest score is required.
+The criteria usually is that a score is valid for two years.

 Section 2: Demographics and Help requested

 This section is usually meant for colleges to understand the interest level of the student and whether he/she needs help such as scholarships or career guidance.
-These questions do not count towards the COMPASS score, and are only meant for colleges to understand the profile base of students it admits.
+These questions do not count towards the results, and are only meant for colleges to understand the profile base of students it admits.

 Section 3: Program Choice